Credit for the Elderly or Disabled or Senior Tax Credit: Do I Qualify?

 • Limited English-speaking taxpayers

-People over age 60 who make $58,000 or less can also use the Tax Counseling for the Elderly (TCE) program.
+People over 60 who make $60,000 or less can also use the Tax Counseling for the Elderly (TCE) program.

-Under the TCE and VITA programs, IRS-certified volunteers provide assistance with tax preparation and counseling.
-To find a VITA volunteer near you, see the VITA locator on the IRS website.
+Under the TCE and VITA programs, IRS-certified volunteers help with tax preparation and counseling.
+See the VITA locator on the IRS website to find a VITA volunteer near you.

 State Tax Credits

-Certain states also have their own form of older adult tax credits or exemptions that can apply to your state or local tax returns.
+Certain states also have their own form of older adult income tax credits or property tax exemptions that apply to your state or local tax returns.

 California, for example, provides a Senior Head of Household Credit.
-Massachusetts, and other states, also offer Circuit Breaker Tax Credits to qualifying older adults based on real estate taxes or rent paid during the year.
+Massachusetts, and other states, also offer Circuit Breaker Tax Credits to qualifying older adults based on real estate taxes, real property taxes, or rent paid during the year.
+To qualify for the credit as a homeowner, your Massachusetts property tax payments must exceed 10% of your total income for that tax year.

-Additional information on senior tax credits or exemptions that may be available in your state can be located on the website of your state's treasury or revenue agency.
+More information on senior tax credits or exemptions that may be available in your state is on the website of your state's treasury or revenue agency.
+You can also find more information from your local county tax assessor.

 Further Considerations

 The federal tax credit for the elderly or disabled only applies to the filer's tax return.
-It would not apply if the qualifying older adult were listed as a dependent on someone else's tax returns.
+It does not apply if the qualifying senior citizen was listed as a dependent on someone else's tax returns.

-However, in some cases, it may be advantageous for older people to be claimed as a dependent.
-There are other tax benefits that may apply to the filer, including deductions for medical and dental expenses and home care or adult care costs.
+But in some cases, it may be advantageous for older people to be claimed as a dependent.
+Other tax benefits may apply to the filer.
+These benefits include deductions for medical expenses, Social Security earned income, home care, long-term care, nursing home, or caregiver costs.

-For older people to be considered a dependent on another’s tax returns:
+For older people to be a dependent on another's tax returns:

 1. The filer must provide over half of the older adult's financial support